ctarabusi/CleanArchitecture/README.md

 This project tries to loosely follow the VIPER architecture (See https://www.objc.io/issues/13-architecture/viper/) but trying to find a balance between flexibility and overhead.

-It is primarly intended as a blue print for future projects defining a set of useful libraries and frameworks in the context of loosely coupled architecture composed of different layers.
+It is primarly intended as a blue print for future projects defining a set of useful libraries, frameworks and best practises in the context of loosely coupled architecture composed of different layers.

 Here is a list of libraries/frameworks I integrated: